America to Me

-America to Me is a 2018 American documentary television series directed by Steve James, produced by Kartemquin Films and Participant Media.
+America to Me is a 2018 American documentary television miniseries directed by Steve James, produced by Kartemquin Films and Participant Media.
 The 10-episode series was filmed during the 2015-2016 school year at Oak Park and River Forest High School (OPRF) located in Oak Park, Illinois.
 The series chronicles daily life of twelve students spanning "all the grades and all the tracks within the school."

 Development

 The OPRF principal Nathaniel Rouse and then-superintendent Steven Isoye opposed the filming and declined to be interviewed for the series.
 Nevertheless, the school administration cooperated after the filming was approved by the school’s board with some restrictions.
 According to James, his team was prevented from doing certain things.
 He said, "I think your sense watching the series is that we're kind of everywhere we want to be, even though we weren't everywhere we wanted to be."

 Because of the scope of the project, James split the job of directing and filming between himself and three other "segment directors": Kevin Shaw, who is African-American; Bing Liu, who is Asian-American; and Rebecca Parrish, who is white.
 According to Kevin Shaw, James gave his co-directors "every opportunity" to have their filmmaking voice, "he wanted it; he needed it".
 Recruiting a multicultural team of filmmakers helped reducing real or perceived white bias of the series, providing four different points of view.